JazzMaster/LazGFX/README.md

 		1- im not that much of a genious
 		2- linux programming has 50 ways of doing things -and none- are correct 3- I dont know that many Linux internals
-		4- I would be 350 years old before finishing
+		4- I would be 350 years old before finishing(even core routines)

 You need development packages installed as well as the libraries themselves

 libUOS is on GitHub- look for it.
 WE WILL BE USING IT.
+I tried to include it.

 Unices:
 		libudev (USB device support)
 		mesa (OpenGL base)
 		libSOIL (DirectDrawSurface texture loading,etc)
 		xserver-xorg (X11 itself)
+		xserver-xorg-drivers-VENDOR (your vendors X11 dirver)
 		SDL2-x.x.x 		   			-- (SDL)
 		SDL2_image-x.x.x 			-- (SDL image support)